How to Increase Your Credit Score: 7 Useful Tips

 As we all know having good credit is extremely important in this country.
 It’s almost as if having good credit is more important than actual cash in some instances.
 It is very easy to ruin your credit and very difficult to improve it, however it’s very possible.
 Stay dedicated and recognize that there is no immediate way to boost your credit score.
-Follow these steps below for some ways to increase your credit score over time.
+Follow the 7 steps below for some ways to increase your credit score over time.

 Pay bills on time

 Payment history has the biggest impact on your credit score, which is why making those payments on time make up 35% of your FICO score calculation.
 Missing a payment, even by just a few days will have a lasting impact on your credit score.
 If you have missed payments, get yourself back on schedule.
 After time negative impacts will begin to diminish and your good payment history will raise your credit score.
 Set up your bills or payments on auto-pay, because this is always a good option to ensure payments are made on time.

 Make small micropayments throughout the month.
 You want to keep payments that are due at the end of the month low because this will help increase your credit score.
 It also shows a good a payment history on your behalf.

 Get your free report